zeke/aimg/README.md

 # aimg

-A tiny Node.js CLI for generating multiple images at once using Replicate and saving them to disk.
+A Node.js CLI for generating AI images with Replicate and saving them to disk.

 ## Features